WildlifeDatasets/wildlife-datasets/docs/datasets.md

 ## ReunionTurtles

 This dataset consists of photographs taken between 2007 and 2024 on Reunion Island, a French territory in the Indian Ocean (21°0'S, 55°30'E), whose shallow waters are known to be a development and foraging ground for green and hawksbill turtles.
 Photographs were taken by recreational divers as part of a citizen science programme with no specific associated protocols (no specific viewing angle or distance).
 Citizens shared their photographs whenever they wished with scientists for further analysis.
-All photographs are turtle head profiles taken during the same encounter and are stored in the TORSOOI database, see Section 3.4 for more details.
+All photographs are turtle head profiles taken during the same encounter and are stored in the TORSOOI database.

 ![](images/grid_ReunionTurtles.png)